Weird + Wonderful + Colorful Exploring Austin's Street Art

 Austin's got a lot to explore

-Only in a city so collectively aware of their identity, could the proliferation of graffiti be so widely accepted and adored.
-Well, Austin’s that city.
-And if you think graffiti is something that kids do to rebel, you’ve never opened your eyes in the Texas capitol.
-From images of hope and love, to pride in their hometown, these murals are anything but a nuisance.
+Only in a city so collectively aware of its identity could the proliferation of graffiti be so widely accepted and adored.
+Austin’s that city.
+And if you think graffiti is something that kids do to rebel, you’ve never opened your eyes in the Texas capital.
+Whether images of hope and love, or displays of pride in their hometown, these murals are anything but a nuisance.

 Greetings From Austin

 Recently refurbished, this mural on the side of Roadside Relics is the 1998 recreation of an iconic Austin postcard by artist and owner Todd Sanders and his friend Rory Skagen.
-Loved by Austinites and tourists alike.
+It’s loved by Austinites and tourists alike.
 After noticing the diminishing state of the piece, locals pitched in to raise money for a full restoration.
-Now future generations can continue to enjoy this iconic mural.
+Now, future generations can continue to enjoy this iconic mural.

 I love you so much